laserkaplan/monkeybot/README.md

 ## Usage

-To use monkeybot, you can either include "monkeybot.cuh", which will include all monkeybot libraries, or whichever individual library you want to use, called "mb<library-name>.cuh".
+To use monkeybot, you can either include "monkeybot.cuh", which will include all monkeybot libraries, or whichever individual library you want to use with "mb/mb<library-name>.cuh".

 All monkeybot functions are kept in the namespace "mb".

 When compiling your program, make sure you include the path to monkeybot (i.e. use "nvcc -I <path-to-monkeybot> ...").

-For sample usage, see the included "helloworld.cu".
+For sample usage, see the included "helloworld.cu" in the examples/ folder.